Friedensreich Hundertwasser: Architecture

+In 1993 Hundertwasser was invited to design an arts centre.
+He completed the design but the project was not completed at that time.
+The project was finally approved in 2015 and became the Hundertwasser Art Centre, opening to the public in 2022.
+This became the last authentic Hundertwasser building to be completed.

 In 1999 Hundertwasser started his last project named Die Grüne Zitadelle von Magdeburg (in German).
 Although he never completed this work, the building was built a few years later in Magdeburg, a town in eastern Germany, and opened on 3 October 2005.